selmaVH1/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 ----------------------------------

-For searchable catalogs (with API support), you can apply spatial and temporal filters or you can search for specific collestions.
+For searchable catalogs (with API support), you can apply spatial and temporal filters or you can search for specific collections.

 In the :guilabel:`STAC` tab of the :guilabel:`Data Source Manager`, click :guilabel:`Filters…` to open the filter dialog.